United places huge order with Boeing to replace aging planes

 The massive order — United called it the biggest ever by a U.S. airline for twin-aisle or “widebody” planes — is a bold move for an airline that lost money throughout the pandemic until the middle of this year.
 Executives at United and other airlines are sounding bullish, however, as travel demand has bounced back nearly to 2019 levels and ticket prices have surged higher than a year ago because of fewer flights.

 The order also is welcome news at Boeing.
-The U.S. aircraft maker is still struggling to recover from two deadly Max crashes, production flaws on the 787, and setbacks in other programs including a contract to build two new Air Force One presidential planes.
+The U.S. aircraft maker is still struggling to recover from two deadly Max crashes, production flaws that halted deliveries of the 787 for nearly two years, and setbacks in other programs including a contract to build two new Air Force One presidential planes.
 It has lost more than $21 billion since 2019.

-United picked the 787 to replace its Boeing 767 jets and some of its Boeing 777s that are nearing 30 years in age — some of the 767s have already hit that milestone.
+United picked the 787 to replace its Boeing 767 jets and some of its Boeing 777s that are nearing 30 years in age — some of the 767s have already hit that milestone — and far less fuel-efficient.

 The Chicago-based airline could have chosen the A350, built by Boeing’s European rival, Airbus.
 United already has 45 A350s on order but doesn’t expect to start receiving them until 2030.